jaiipappu/portfolio/README.md

 ### COVID-19 Global Vaccination Tracker
 [Dashboard](https://public.tableau.com/views/COVID-19GlobalVaccinationTracker_17004592774720/COVIDVaccineTracker?:language=en-US&:display_count=n&:origin=viz_share_link)

 This dashboard monitors the progress of global COVID-19 vaccination campaigns while delving into the correlation between countries' Gross Domestic Product (GDP) and vaccination penetration rates.
-Additionally, this tool provides a dynamic visualization of vaccination efforts worldwide which offers stakeholders a nuanced understanding of how economic factors might influence vaccination uptake and analyzes the intersection of public health strategies, demographics, and economic indicators amidst the pandemic.
+Additionally, this tool provides a dynamic visualization via **Tableau** of vaccination efforts worldwide which offers stakeholders a nuanced understanding of how economic factors might influence vaccination uptake and analyzes the intersection of public health strategies, demographics, and economic indicators amidst the pandemic.

 <!-- This content will not appear in the rendered Markdown -->